sparkfun/SparkFun_Ublox_Arduino_Library/CONTRIBUTING.md

 * Change as little as possible.
 Do not submit a PR that changes 100 lines of whitespace.
 Break up into multiple PRs if necessary.
 * If you've added a new feature document it with a simple example sketch.
 This serves both as a test of your PR and as a quick way for users to quickly learn how to use your new feature.
-* If you add new functions also add them to keywords.txt so that they are properly highlighted in Arduino.
+* If you add new functions also add them to _keywords.txt_ so that they are properly highlighted in Arduino.
 [Read more](https://www.arduino.cc/en/Hacking/libraryTutorial).
-* **Important:** Please submit your PR using the [release-candidate branch](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library/tree/release_candidate).
+* **Important:** Please submit your PR using the [release_candidate branch](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library/tree/release_candidate).
 That way, we can merge and test your PR quickly without changing the _master_ branch

 ![Contributing.JPG](./img/Contributing.JPG)